GrumpyPirate/suicide-note/README.md

 People like to say things like, "it'll get better", or "there's always hope things will improve".
 But the unfortunate reality is, that for a lot of people out there: no, that just isn't true.

 I'm a woman that is transgender.
-Since I started transitioning 3 years ago, on 5th Feb 2022, the world has demonstrated that it does not accept transgender people are valid or deserve to live.
+Since I started transitioning 3 years ago, the world has demonstrated that it does not accept transgender people are valid or deserve to live.

 Instead of investing in helping us, or fostering a compassionate culture of understanding and acceptance, governments are now outright removing our basic human rights, and removing access to life-saving healthcare that allows us to live genuine, happy lives.